survivejs/webpack-book/manuscript/04_what_is_webpack.md

 };
 ```

 Webpack's configuration model can feel a bit opaque at times as the configuration file can appear monolithic.
-It can be difficult to understand what webpack is doing unless you understand the ideas behind it.
-Providing means to tame configuration is one of the main purposes why this book exists.
+It can be difficult to understand what webpack is doing unless you know the ideas behind it.
+Providing means to tame configuration is one of the primary purposes why this book exists.

-T> To understand webpack on the source code level, check out [the artsy webpack tour](https://github.com/TheLarkInn/artsy-webpack-tour).

 ## Asset Hashing